Lets start with a quote:

 Statement 3 is not so easily dismissed because it is clearly possible that something would work as good as honey and it is true that some honey can not be used as winter food, Canola and cement honey will crystalize so hard that loads of water is needed.
-And water they dont have during winter so its not possible to use as winter food.
-But toxic it is not since it is perfect to use as summer food (I will address Heather honey in another article).
+And water is limited during winter and hence not possible to use them as winter food.
+But toxic they are not since it is perfect to use as summer food (I will address Heather honey in another article).

 So what does science have to say?

 First study (2) compared life expectance if bees were fed honey as baseline (its the best), sugarwater, inverted syrup and then some mixtures to add proteins.
-Lo and behold Honey gave the longest life and no damages the bees intestines but sugar and the other stuff gave shorter life and loads of internal damages.
+Lo and behold Honey gave the longest life and no damages the bees intestines but sugar and the other stuff gave shorter life and varying degree of internal damages.
 Inverted sugar less bad but only if done with enzymes, as the bees does.
-If acid was used as inverter then it was pure poison for the bee.
+If acid was used as inverter then it was toxic for the bees.